 If you can live sufficiently separated in the household, count 10 days from the date you were separated (see flow chart; Example household 1, person D).

 If the person who tested positive did not have symptoms (asymptomatic), count 10 days from the testing date (see flow chart; Example household 3, persons A and B).

 Exemption from duty of quarantine

 Having had COVID-19 disease is documented by a certificate presenting the test result and method used, with personal identifiable information and test date.
 Currently, only RT-PCR and rapid antigen tests for SARS-CoV-2 are recommended laboratory methods.
-Recovery from "probable COVID-19", confirmed presence of antibodies or vaccination do not give exemption from quarantine.
+Recovery from "probable COVID-19", or confirmed presence of antibodies do not give exemption from quarantine.

 For exemption from entry quarantine, only Norwegian certificates for documented COVID-19 are approved.

 People who are fully vaccinated against COVID-19 are exempt from infection quarantine after close contact.
 By fully vaccinated is meant that it has been 1 week after the second dose, or after one dose for those who have undergone illness.
 People who received the first vaccine dose between 3 and 15 weeks ago are also exempt from infection quarantine, if they take a PCR test between 3 and 7 days after exposure.
 They do not have to be in quarantine either until they take the test or until the test result is available.
 If they cannot/ will not be tested, they must be in infection quarantine as normal.
 In households where the vaccinated person has continuous contact with the infected person, the test should be taken 3-7 days after the infected person developed symptoms (or after the test date if the infected person has no symptoms).
 If they receive a positive test result, they must be isolated from the time the test result is available and contact tracing will begin.